Ketamine

 Urine: 1 – 4 days; Hair: Up to 90 days; Blood: up to 2 days.

-‘Pill Testing’/Drug Checking: Lab-quality testing has been trialled in Australia and is not available as a health service yet but DIY reagent testing is an option.
+Lab-quality testing is advised for the best results and available in the states of ACT & QLD.
+These services offer free and anonymous drug checking.
+DIY reagent testing is also an option.
 Mandolin gives a reaction.
 Marquis and Mecke don’t, which can be a helpful process of elimination.
 [See photos of testing results here > verbinding.110110]

 SAFER HANDLING